-At Wildtones we are serious about bird and wildlife conservation and research, and hope that the bird and wildlife calls on your phone can be a reminder of what the natural world means to you, and prompt you to take action to ensure we continue to have the inspiring songs and calls of nature as part of our lives.
+At Wildtones we are serious about bird and wildlife conservation and research.
+We hope that our streaming sounds and the bird and wildlife calls on your phone are a reminder of what the natural world means to you, and prompts you to take action to ensure we continue to have the inspiring songs and calls of nature as part of our lives.
 And, we also encourage you to get outside and take someone – especially children and young people – with you!
-There is nothing which gets people interested in conservation more than seeing birds and wildlife first hand.
+Seeing birds and wildlife firsthand can be a transformative experience.

 Wildtones and Birdtones are both marks of Wildsight Productions, Inc.